appveyor/website/src/docs/how-to/download-file.md

 ## Curl

-[Curl](https://curl.haxx.se) (`curl.exe`) comes bundled with [Git](https://git-scm.com) and is therefore also available on the build workers.
+[Curl](https://curl.haxx.se) (`curl.exe`) has already been added to `PATH` on build workers.
 Users on Unix-like operating systems may be more familiar with this command.

 Command syntax: